Rules

 Tournament of Champions Eligibility

-All regular season and Gate City Classic champions are automatically eligible to fish the Tournament of Champions.
-If the angler is not a member at the time of the win, the angler can pay the CKA membership fee plus penalty ($100 total) prior to the end of the Gate City Classic awards ceremony to be valid to participate in the event.
+If an angler is not a member at the time of their first place finish at a regular season event, the angler can pay the CKA membership fee plus penalty ($100 total) prior to the end of the Gate City Classic awards ceremony to be valid to participate in the TOC.

 Refunds